 - Preheat the oven from anywhere between 200-275°F degrees.
 Keep in mind that the lower the heat, the more evenly your steak will cook.
 However, that also means that you have to wait longer to eat it the lower the heat is, as it will take longer.

-- Let your steaks slow cook and be sure to check them with an instant-read thermometer to see if they’re done.
+- Place your steaks in an oven safe dish.
+Let your steaks slow cook and be sure to check them with an instant-read thermometer to see if they’re done.
 Take out your steaks 10-15°F below what you want the final temperature to be, because you will be cooking it more, and it still cooks even after removed from the heat.

 - Right before your steaks reach the point where you want to take them out of the oven, add a tablespoon of vegetable oil or any other high temperature friendly oil to a heavy skillet (preferably cast iron or a triple-clad stainless steel).